Audit Committee Charter

 Membership and Meetings

-The Committee is appointed by the Board and shall be comprised of not less than three members at all times, each of whom must be independent of management and the Company and otherwise meet the requirements of applicable NYSE MKT rules and regulations.
+The Committee is appointed by the Board and shall be comprised of not less than three members at all times, each of whom must be independent of management and the Company and otherwise meet the requirements of applicable NYSE American rules and regulations.

 Accordingly, all of the members will be directors: